7 ingredients and 5 minutes are all it takes to make these easy Cookie Dough Overnight Oats. Perfect as a healthy breakfast or on-the-go snack!

 - 3 tablespoon vegan chocolate chips (or cacao nibs)

-- 2 tablespoon almond or peanut butter
+- 2 tablespoon peanut or almond butter

 - 3 tbsp maple syrup